baloise/gitopscli/docs/commands/deploy.md

   --values "{frontend.tag: 1.1.0, backend.tag: 1.1.0, backend.env.[0].value: bar}"
 ```

+This will end up in one single commit with your specified commit-message.

 ### Create Pull Request

 In some cases you might want to create a pull request for your updates.
 You can achieve this by adding `--create-pr` to the command.
 The pull request can be left open or merged directly with `--auto-merge`.